Acar Awak / Spicy mixed pickled vegetables

 - Choose fresh vegetables, so that they are crunchy.

-- No need to place vegetables in the sun.
+- No need to place vegetables under the sun.

 For scalding vegetables: